• Skip to primary navigation

 //}

-You Will get below errors:
+You Will get the following errors:

 Multiple Inheritance In Java Error